2021–22 Oklahoma City Thunder season: Free agency

 For this offseason, free agency began on August 2, 2021.
-Tony Bradley, Svi Mykhailiuk and Mike Muscala were set to hit unrestricted free agency while Josh Hall was set to his restricted free agency.
+Tony Bradley, Svi Mykhailiuk and Mike Muscala were set to hit unrestricted free agency while Josh Hall was set to hit restricted free agency.
 On August 2, it was reported that Mike Muscala agreed to a two-year, $7 million deal to stay with the Thunder, which he later signed on August 11.
 On August 18, Josh Hall accepted his two-way qualifying offer to re-sign with the Thunder.
 However, on September 12, the Thunder waived Hall.
 On August 19, Tony Bradley signed a deal with the Chicago Bulls.
 On September 11, Svi Mykhailiuk signed a deal with the Toronto Raptors.
 On August 2, it was reported that Shai Gilgeous-Alexander agreed to a five-year, $172 million rookie extension with the Thunder, which he later signed on August 6.

 On September 3, Vít Krejčí signed a rookie deal with the Thunder.
-Krejčí was originally selected 37th overall in the 2020 NBA Draft but did not sign a contract in the 2020-21 season, instead spent the season rehabbing with the Oklahoma City Blue after tearing his ACL.
+Krejčí was originally selected 37th overall in the 2020 NBA draft but did not sign a contract in the 2020-21 season, instead spent the season rehabbing with the Oklahoma City Blue after tearing his ACL.
 On September 15, Paul Watson Jr. signed a two-way contract with the Thunder.
 Watson Jr. spent the 2020-21 season with the Toronto Raptors.

 On September 26, Charlie Brown Jr. was waived by the Thunder.